Knowledge-Aware Procedural Text Understanding with Multi-Stage Training: Experiments

 \subsection{Implementation Details}

-For BERT encoders, we use the BERT$_{BASE}$ model implemented by HuggingFace's transformers library \cite{Wolf2019huggingface}.
+For BERT encoders, we use the BERT$_{BASE}$ model (12-layer transformer with hidden size 768) implemented by HuggingFace's transformers library \cite{wolf2020huggingface}.
+The whole model contains 235M parameters including 2 BERT encoders.
+Hyper-parameters in our model are manually tuned according to the model's accuracy on the development set.
+The parameters during the LM fine-tuning phase in multi-stage training are manually tuned based on the perplexity of BERT encoders.
 In LM fine-tuning, we set batch size to 16 and learning rate to $5\times 10^{-5}$.
-The text encoder is trained for 5 epochs on Wikipedia paragraphs, while the knowledge encoder is trained for 1 epoch on ConceptNet triples.
+The text encoder is trained for 5 epochs on Wikipedia paragraphs, and the knowledge encoder is trained for 1 epoch on ConceptNet triples.
 While fine-tuning the whole model on target dataset, we use batch size 32 and learning rate $3\times 10^{-5}$ on Adam optimizer \cite{kingba2015adam}.
 We set $\lambda_{loc}$ to 0.3 and $\lambda_{attn}$ to 0.5 in Eq.(\ref{eq: loss}).
 Hidden size of LSTMs is set to 256 and the dropout rate is set to 0.4.
-We train our model for 20 epochs (\texttildelow1 hour on a Tesla P40 GPU) and select the best checkpoint in prediction accuracy on the development set.
+We train our model for 20 epochs (\textasciitilde1 hour on a Tesla P40 GPU) and select the best checkpoint in prediction accuracy on the development set.